 January is National Mentoring Month, a time when youth mentorship is promoted and celebrated.
 Older mentors can be an important source of guidance and inspiration in the lives of young people, particularly those who are at risk of not receiving much support at home.
 Whether it is by offering academic help, a safe place to talk or an example of a life to aspire towards, mentors are an incredibly valuable resource for many young people.

-The MAXIMUS Foundation partnered with America on Track to help fund their “College Is For Me Too” program.
+The Maximus Foundation partnered with America on Track to help fund its “College Is For Me Too” program.
 An overnight camp at California State University, Fullerton features academic enrichment with a focus on STEM fields, as well as campus tours, fitness and guest speakers.
-Additionally students get to experience what university life is like and to gain a better sense of joy that can come with academics.
-Together the MAXIMUS Foundation and America On Track have shown children of incarcerated parents that education can mean a better future.
-By providing students positive role models and mentors, the MAXIMUS Foundation and America on Track are breaking the cycle of incarceration for these young people.
+Additionally, students get to experience what university life is like and to gain a better sense of joy that can come with academics.
+Together the Maximus Foundation and America On Track have shown children of incarcerated parents that education can mean a better future.
+By providing students positive role models and mentors, the Maximus Foundation and America on Track are breaking the cycle of incarceration for these young people.